2026 Preakness Stakes betting in PA

 - Show: This wager pays if the horse you choose finishes in third, second, or first place.

 The above bet types work as individual wagers.
-You can also combine them on a single betting slip if you want, such as a win/place or win/place/show bets.
-The payout amount for winning tickets will vary depending on the amount of the betting pool and odds.
+You can also combine them on a single betting slip if you want, such as a win/place or win/place/show bet.
+The payout amount for winning tickets varies depending on the size of the betting pool and the odds.

 Hitting on one of these bets can provide a nice return depending on your wager amount.

-The next level of bet types are exotic wagers.
+The next level of bet types is exotic wagers.
 While these are tough to hit, the returns can be exceptional:

-- Exacta: A bet on the horses who finish in the top two.
+- Exacta: A bet on the horses that finish in the top two.

 - Quinella: Similar to an exacta, but with different payouts.